 Other Ethical Credentials

 Every year Frugi give 1% of turnover to charity.
 Current chosen charities are Chance for Childhood, in particular supporting the Kinbu Nursery in Accra, Ghana, Little Life Savers and the Cornwall Wildlife Trust’s Living Sea Programme.
 Frugi passionately promote the quality of organic, ethical products and the long lifetime of their clothing, actively encouraging the re-use and handing down through the generations.

 Luxury, organic, unisex, clothing handmade in the UK in a range of stunning prints.
 Only using the highest quality fabrics, Mint Rainbow clothes are kind and gentle on the skin whilst also being super stylish, comfy and practical, the gorgeous prints are also wonderful for family twinning!

 Environmentally friendly, high quality, super soft and absolutely beautiful, our fabric is what stands us apart.

 Mint Rainbow believe that the sustainability of our planet begins with consciousness and small actions from the individual and have therefore chosen to use only organic cottons and fabrics that are printed with low impact dyes.
 Almost all fabrics are 100% organic under GOTS and are treated only with love – not pesticides!
 Those that are not 100% Organic are of premium quality, are environmentally friendly and use low impact dyes.
 Not to mention gorgeous prints!

-All garments are individually handmade in the UK by Lucy from start to finish.
+All garments are individually handmade in the UK by Katy from start to finish.
 Absolutely everything is made to order which in turn reduces wastage.

 All packaging is recyclable for sustainability, using quality tissue and paper mailers.